AlexXanderGrib/node-tdlib/docs/api/index/namespaces/types/namespaces/default/type-aliases/internalLinkTypeDefaultMessageAutoDeleteTimerSettings$Input.md

 Version of [internalLinkTypeDefaultMessageAutoDeleteTimerSettings](internalLinkTypeDefaultMessageAutoDeleteTimerSettings.md) for method parameters.

-The link is a link to the default message auto-delete timer settings section of the app settings
+The link is a link to the default message auto-delete timer settings section of the application settings

 ## Type declaration